mahmedmo/Schema/README.md

 ## Changes from Excalidraw

-- Removed all analytics and tracking (Sentry, Simple Analytics, etc.)
+- Removed all analytics and tracking
 - Removed social media links and external service integrations
 - Removed Excalidraw+ workspace features
 - Removed live collaboration features
-- Rebranded to "Schema"
+- Rebranded to "Schema" (just liked this name better)
 - Simplified for local use only
 - Added Electron desktop app support
 - Implemented true dark mode with dark grey UI
-- Frameless window design on Electron